 Plummeting throughput is a very serious symptom, but it’s basically impossible to set threshold alerts that can identify an occurrence like this.
 After all, it’s not that the metric’s value was especially low when it dropped—it routinely reaches that level on weekends.
 It’s just that it was anomalously low for midday on a Thursday.

 Some timeseries, such as the metric graphed above, are dominated by directional trends.
 Anomaly detection can separate the trend component from the seasonal component of a timeseries, so it can track metrics that are trending steadily upward or downward.

 You can add anomaly detection to a timeseries graph by using the functions dropdown in the graph’s query editor:

-To set up an anomaly alert, create a new metric alert, choose the metric you wish to alert on, and select “Anomaly Alert” in the alert conditions:
+To set up an anomaly alert, create a new metric alert, select “Anomaly Detection” as the detection method, and choose the metric you wish to alert on:

 Choosing & tuning an algorithm